Skip to content

 Configuration

-Configure EC settings in trusted-server.toml.
-See the full Configuration Reference for the [ec] section and environment variable overrides.
+Configure EC settings in the [ec] section of trusted-server.toml.
+See the Configuration Reference for the full surface and environment variable overrides.

 Runtime Behavior Notes